lake-wg/edhoc/draft-selander-lake-traces.md

 a1 04 05
 ~~~~~~~~

-  CRED_R is an RPK encoded as a UCCS:
+  CRED_R is an RPK encoded as a CCS:

-    {                                              /UCCS/
+    {                                              /CCS/
       2 : "example.edu",                           /sub/
       8 : {                                        /cnf/
         1 : {                                      /COSE_Key/